Alteritius/TS_Course/README.md

-# React Course
+# TypeScript Course

-This repo consists of projects and tasks described in the React Course I've taken and done by myself or with help from the author of the course.
+This repo consists of projects and tasks described in the TypeScript Course I've taken and done by myself or with help from the author of the course.

 ## Credits